 Every year late in January or early in February, the Amherst Railway Society holds its Railroad Hobby Show at the Eastern States Exposition Fairgrounds (The home of The Big E) in West Springfield Massachusetts.
-More than 25,000 railfans and public attended the Show each of the past three years.
+More than 22,500 railfans and public attended the Show each of the past five years.

 The event features real life railroads and scale model railroads, historical societies, travel agencies, art shows, flea market dealers, importers, manufacturers and photographers.
 Modelers' exhibits will display outstanding handiwork on layouts ranging from the tiny Z scale which fits on a coffee table to a monster 80 foot N-Trak system.
 The Amherst Belt Lines, an HO scale model railroad empire, has become a show highlight.
-As of the 2011 show layout, It has grown to over 11 scale miles of mainline (650+ feet of mainline track) on 96 modules and has the capacity of multiple train operation.
-The Southern New England O Scalers will show its huge O gauge railroad with 100 car freight trains and 7 unit diesels.
+As of the 2011 show layout, it has grown to over 11 scale miles of mainline (650+ feet of mainline track) on 96 modules and has the capacity of multiple train operation.
 Live steam will also be shown.
 The Dry Hill Club will once again break records with 250+ car trains!